20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 Situated just northwest of Pike Place Market near pier 62, Victor Steinbrueck Park offers a serene green space with panoramic views of Elliott Bay and the Olympic Mountains.
 It was named after the architect who was instrumental in preserving Seattle’s historic districts.
 The gems of this must-stop park are the two 50-foot cedar totem poles, designed by Quinault artist Marvin Oliver and carved by James Bender in 1984.

-- The Fairmont Olympic Hotel – 411 University St, Seattle, WA 98101.
-This historic hotel, situated in the heart of downtown Seattle, is the epitome of luxury.
-Built in 1924, the Fairmont Olympic combines timeless elegance with modern amenities.
-The hotel features spacious rooms, a fitness center, a beautiful indoor pool, and several on-site dining options.
-Its location is ideal, being close to Pike Place Market and other major attractions.
+1. The Fairmont Olympic Hotel – 411 University St. This historic hotel, situated in the heart of downtown Seattle, is the epitome of luxury.
+Historic building- close to Pike Place Market.
+Read reviews and check prices here

-- Four Seasons Hotel Seattle – 99 Union St, Seattle, WA 98101.
-The Four Seasons Hotel Seattle offers a blend of luxury and comfort, with rooms boasting stunning views of Elliott Bay and Puget Sound.
-This hotel is known for its fantastic customer service, plush bedding, and a rooftop infinity pool.
-Its prime location puts you steps away from Pike Place Market and the Seattle Art Museum.
+2. Four Seasons Hotel Seattle – 99 Union St. A blend of luxury and comfort, with rooms boasting stunning views of Elliott Bay and Puget Sound.
+Fantastic customer service, plush bedding, prime location and a rooftop infinity pool.
+Read reviews and check prices here

-- The Edgewater Hotel – 2411 Alaskan Way, Seattle, WA 98121.
-The best waterfront hotel in Seattle, The Edgewater offers captivating views of Elliott Bay and the Olympic Mountains.
-Each room is elegantly furnished with a gas fireplace and a European spa-inspired bathroom.
-The hotel’s restaurant, Six Seven, serves delicious Pacific Northwest cuisine.
-Its unique location offers easy access to the downtown area while providing a peaceful retreat.
+3. The Edgewater Hotel – 2411 Alaskan Way.
+The best waterfront hotel in Seattle.
+Captivating views of Elliott Bay and the Olympic Mountains.
+Each room has a gas fireplace and a spa-inspired bathroom.
+Read reviews and check prices here

-- Hotel Andra – 2000 4th Ave, Seattle, WA 98121.
-This boutique hotel, located in the vibrant Belltown district, offers Scandinavian-inspired design and warm hospitality.
-It’s just a short walk from the Space Needle, the Museum of Pop Culture, and numerous restaurants and bars.
-The hotel’s restaurant, Lola, serves Mediterranean and North African cuisine, and is a local favorite.
+4. Hotel Andra – 2000 4th Ave.
+Boutique hotel in the vibrant Belltown district.
+It’s just a short walk from the Space Needle, the Museum of Pop Culture, and many restaurants and bars.
+Read reviews and check prices here

-- Portable Phone Charger – Don’t let your phone battery drain.
-Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected.
+1. Portable Phone Charger – Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected.

-- Lightweight Backpack – A comfortable, lightweight backpack is essential too.
-Check out this budget-friendly packable lightweight backpack with pockets on Amazon!
+2. Lightweight Backpack – We love this budget-friendly packable lightweight backpack with pockets on Amazon!

 Seattle, like any large city, has areas that are safer than others.
 Generally, the tourist areas and downtown are safe, but it’s always advisable to remain aware of your surroundings, especially at night.